lightly-ai/lightly/docs/source/docker/advanced/meta_information.rst

      - 0

 .. note:: Pre-selected samples also count for the target number of samples.
           For example, you have a dataset with 100 samples.
-If you preselected 60 samples and want to select another 10, you have to set the target number of samples to 70.
+If you have preselected 60 samples and want to select another 10, you have to set the target number of samples to 70.